k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: certain spellbooks would have the wrong weight if received via prayer or altar sacrifice
 - Fix: material sear messages were being suppressed vs the player
+- Adjust some probabilities with grease wearing off during theft attempt